-This fund is used to account for fiduciary activities.
-Fiduciary activities are those in which the District acts as trustee and agent for resources that belong to others.
-These activities are not included in the District-wide financial statements, because their resources do not belong to the District, and are not available to be used.
+Fiduciary activities are those in which the District acts as trustee or agent for resources that belong to others.
+These activities are not included in the District wide financial statements because their resources do not belong to the District and are not available to be used.